jameshfisher/jameshfisher.com/_posts/2017-03-25-framer-promo-video-study.md

 ---
-title: "Study of framer.com promo video"
+title: Study of framer.com promo video
-justification: "I'm making Vidrio.
-I want to emulate the promo video on framer.com."
+justification: I'm making Vidrio.
+I want to emulate the promo video on framer.com.
+tags:
+  - framer.com
+  - video
+  - animation
+  - design
+  - marketing
+  - ux
+taggedAt: '2024-03-26'
 ---

 I was recently pointed to [framer.com](https://framer.com/).
 The homepage does an excellent job of marketing the product.
 By this, I mean that after visiting it, _I wanted to use/buy the product_.
 I didn't actually have a _great_ idea of what the product is for, but I wanted to use it.
 This, _I want to use the product_, is the aim of good advertising.